-(d) the approved manufacturer has confirmed, by reference to the register, that the person is the registered owner of the identifier; and
+(d) the approved manufacturer has confirmed, by reference to the register, that the person is the owner of the registered identifier; and

 (e) the manufacturer has made a written record of that confirmation.

 Penalty: a fine of $5 000.

 (5) An approved manufacturer must retain a record made under subregulation (4)(e) for not less than 7 years after it is made.